cubic9com/DroidGlove/README.md

 in virtual reality world which is provided by the software such as Unity.
 That is like the legendary NES controller.

+See detail and a video at <http://cubic9.com/Devel/OculusRift/DroidGlove_en/>.
+(in Japanese, see detail at <http://cubic9.com/Devel/OculusRift/DroidGlove/>)

 The latest version of the sources of DroidGlove is available at
 <https://github.com/cubic9com/DroidGlove/>.
 And the binary is available at [Google Play](https://play.google.com/store/apps/details?id=com.cubic9.android.droidglove).